 Fish processing and wholesale are the fishery industry’s largest segments

-Profit and profitability of aquaculture companies improved
+Revenues and profitability of aquaculture companies improved

 In 2016, there were 173 companies with aquaculture as their main line of business in Finland.
 The aquaculture companies are divided into five categories based on their main production orientation.
 The categories are: marine food fish production, freshwater food fish production, recirculating aquaculture systems, hatcheries & nurseries and ponds.

 The segment provided 340 person-years of employment.
-The profit from aquaculture increased by 10 per cent, to EUR 74 million.
+The revenues from aquaculture increased by 10 per cent, to EUR 74 million.
 More than half of the profit from aquaculture companies, some EUR 43 million, came from marine food fish production.
 The business of companies in this sector was also the most profitable.
 The net result showed a profit in nearly all the production forms, and the profitability of the entire segment improved.

 The solvency and liquidity of companies in the segment were mainly good or satisfactory.